(Updated May 25, 2026) Saga IT

 • Push channels to a new platform (OIE, BridgeLink, or a new Mirth Connect instance) with a single command.

 • Compare configurations between your old and new environments to verify migration accuracy.
+To confirm a transformer produces identical output on both engines, you can parse each engine’s output and compare the segments field by field.

 A typical migration workflow with MirthSync: